lexibank/tlopo/out/vol3/chapter11.md

 [^16]: There are a number of other Pandanus species in New Guinea and the Bismarcks ([Kennedy & Clarke 2004](../references.md#source-KennedyandClarke2004)), including P. julianettii, P. antarensis and P. brosimos, all with fruit known as karuka in Tok Pisin and a major nutritional source in highlands areas, but they do not grow in the lowlands and do not concern us here .

-[^17]: Its use elsewhere in the Solomons is unclear because [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988) provide no species iden- tifications for the pandanus types they describe .
+[^17]: Its use elsewhere in the Solomons is unclear because [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988) provide no species identifications for the pandanus types they describe .

 [^18]: The reconstruction of PMP &ast;kiRay is supported by the Oceanic data and by Manobo, Tboli (both Philippines) kilay 'Pandanus sp.' ([Madulid 2001a](../references.md#source-Madulid2001a): 373).

 [^19]: [Henderson & Hancock](../references.md#source-HendersonandHancock1988) ([1988](../references.md#source-HendersonandHancock1988)) do not identify th<~ species of the right-hand drawing in Figure 11 .5, but comparison with Barrau' s (1962: 160) picture of P. tectorius confirms its identification.

-[^20]: It is possible that Far East Manggarai wako, Ngadlha waku 'broad-leafed Pandanus sp .' and their cognates listed by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 232) are cognate with POc &ast;pakum.
+[^20]: It is possible that Far East Manggarai wako, Ngadlha waku 'broad-leafed Pandanus sp.' and their cognates listed by [Verheijen](../references.md#source-Verheijen1990) ([1990](../references.md#source-Verheijen1990): 232) are cognate with POc &ast;pakum.
 If so, it is a PCEMP etymon.

 [^21]: [Blust](../references.md#source-Blust1996b) ([1996b](../references.md#source-Blust1996b)) cites the Admiralties forms as representing a PAdm lexical innovation, but the Mapos Buang and Arosi forms in this set show that the form is reconstructable to POc.
 In [Ross](../references.md#source-Ross1996d) ([1996d](../references.md#source-Ross1996d)) I reconstructed this form as &ast;mʷaŋa on the basis of the forms listed under 'cf. also' below: this was perhaps an error, but see the discussion in the text.